Skip to Main Content

 Schedule a Demo Contact Us

-Ben Cassidy, MBA, MSN, RN, CCRN-K, always knew he wanted to work in the field of healthcare.
+Ben Cassidy, MBA, MSN, RN, CCRN, always knew he wanted to work in the field of healthcare.
 What he may have underestimated was just how much his technical aptitude would propel his clinical career.

 As an undergraduate at the University of North Carolina at Greensboro, Ben initially had his sights set on becoming a Certified Registered Nurse Anesthetist (CRNA).
 But real-world experience after earning his nursing degree would lead him in a different direction.

-Ben Cassidy, MBA, MSN, RN, CCRN-K, Clinical Program Manager, Caregility
+Ben Cassidy, MBA, MSN, RN, CCRN

-Ben Cassidy, MBA, MSN, RN, CCRN-K
+Ben Cassidy, MBA, MSN, RN, CCRN

 Clinical Program Manager, Caregility